izmaxxsun/devsecops/linux.md

 - Create and remove physical volumes
 ```
 # Udemy lecture 188, 190, 191
+# NOTE: can use "lvm" to view all LVM commands
 # First need to add a disk, such as with VirtualBox > Settings > Storage
 # Create new partition and change to type "t" of LVM which is hex "8e"
 pvcreate <partition_name>